 When drivers know their movements are being monitored, they will be more inclined to choose the most efficient routes and only use their mobile devices for work-related activities while driving.

 Additionally, fleet monitoring may notify you of any areas that need improvement.
 For example, suppose you have an employee who brakes abruptly and harshly or who regularly accelerates forcefully.
-In that case, this may suggest that other hazardous behaviours, such as inattentive driving, are occurring in the vehicle.
+In that case, this may suggest that other hazardous behaviours, such as inattentive driving, are occurring in the car.

 When you are alerted to possibly lethal driving habits, you may select the kind of instruction necessary to rectify the behaviour, thus decreasing the chance that the action results in a collision in a business vehicle.